 Sam grew up ski racing in New Hampshire on the Attitash Ski Team and competed for 18 years.
 In high school, she attended Burke Mountain Academy, a ski racing academy in northern Vermont.
 Sam was recruited to the Boston College Ski Team, where she earned a full athletic scholarship for ski racing and served as the co-captain of the team.
 After college, Samantha earned her law degree at Pepperdine University, School of Law, and her Masters in Homeland Security from the Naval Postgraduate School.
 Samantha lives in Reno, works as an attorney in Carson City, and coaches the Tahoe League athletes on the weekends.
 She hopes to instill her longtime love of skiing racing with DPSEF’s youngest racers.

-Deedee Driller - Mighty Mites Director and Lead Coach
+Deedee Driller - Mighty Mites & DPSEF Program Director

 Deedee Driller is the Mighty Mites Director for Diamond Peak.
 For the past 35 years, Deedee has been coaching skiers and ski racers as well as managing ski teams.
 She grew up skiing and racing in Vermont and raced for the University of Vermont and the US Ski Team before heading to Tahoe, "for just one winter", in 1984.
-Currently, she is a nursery school teacher at the Tahoe Community Nursery School in Tahoe City and sits on the Tahoe Truckee Unified School District Board.
+She has taught nursery school at the Tahoe Community Nursery School in Tahoe City and sits on the Tahoe Truckee Unified School District Board.